lherrerab/Magenna-BE/README.md

 # Magenna-BE
-Personal agenda developed with AngularJS, PHP
+Personal agenda developed with AngularJS, PHP and Bootstrap.

+(Work in progress)